jantman/biweeklybudget/docs/source/ofx.rst

-There are two overall methods of downloading transaction data; for banks that support the `OFX protocol <http://ofx.net/>`_, statement data can be downloaded using HTTP only, via the `ofxclient <https://github.com/captin411/ofxclient>`_ project (note our requirements file specifies the upstream of `PR #37 <https://github.com/captin411/ofxclient/pull/37>`_, which includes a fix for Discover credit cards).
+There are two overall methods of downloading transaction data; for banks that support the `OFX protocol <http://ofx.net/>`_, statement data can be downloaded using HTTP only, via the `ofxclient <https://github.com/captin411/ofxclient>`_ project (note we vendor-in a fork with some bug fixes).
 For banks that do not support the OFX protocol and require you to use their website to download OFX format statements, biweeklybudget provides a base :py:class:`~biweeklybudget.screenscraper.ScreenScraper` class that can be used to develop a `selenium <http://selenium-python.readthedocs.io/>`_-based